RedHatQE/widgetastic.core/docs/tutorials/views.rst

    :linenos:

 .. note::
-   This sample code would go through all the occurences of the parametrization.
+   This sample code would go through all the occurrences of the parametrization.
 Remember that the all classmethod **IS REQUIRED** in this case.

 You can also pass the :py:class:`widgetastic.utils.ParametrizedString` instance as a constructor parameter into widget instantiation on the view class.
 Because it utilizes :ref:`constructor-object-collapsing`, it will resolve itself automatically.